The People's Movement for Mental Health and Well-Being

 Meet Andrew

 I grew up in suburban Virginia — a place where the American dream is supposedly still alive.
 My father is a blue-collar painter who worked his way up to own a small business.
 My mother is a PTA mom still famous for her cookies.
-We were a "purple household" — one parent Republican, one parent Democratic.
-We were raised to see the good in others.

-The difficult truth, though, is that beneath the façade of material security was often pain.
+The difficult truth, though, is that beneath the symbols of material security was often pain.
 Unfortunately, I've come to see this pain as a feature, not a bug, of an American culture that profits off our anxiety.

 Our Movement